tinytoolkit/tinytoolk.it/content/toolkits/jordans_kit/index.md

 A tiny toolkit hard-case for building drones, fixing robots, and fiddling with Jet Suits.

 This is my everyday toolkit that lives in my backpack.
-The intention was not to create the most minimal, or all-encompassing toolkit, or to make something perfectly suited to any one specific task.
-It was made to be a baseline for most jobs or projects, that I can add to with another toolkit or project specific equipment as needed.
+The intention was to make a baseline toolkit for most jobs or projects, that I can add to with another toolkit or project specific equipment as needed.
+Rather than to create the most minimal, or all-encompassing toolkit for one specific task.

 ## Case